 Even if bacteremic with S. pneumoniae, it clinically stable ("cough and shortness of breath are improving, patient is afebrile for at least 8 hours, white blood cell count is normalizing, and oral intake and gastrointestinal tract absorption are adequate"), it is safe to change to oral (PubMed).
 5 days of levofloxacin is as good as 10 days at 500 mg for hospitalized.

 The only disease that has probably not been treated with steroids is Cushings, and CAP is no exception.
 In a Lancet study, 5 mg a day for 4 days decreased the length of hospitalization in nonimmunocompromised patients by a day, but did not alter short term morbidity or mortality.
 Would I recommend it?
 Naw.
-The steroid group had more hyperglycemia.
+The steroid group had more hyperglycemia and readmission (PubMed).
 I would be more interested if dexamethazone decreased long term mortality.
 Then again, 7 days 0f prednisone also shortens illness without increasing mortality (PubMed).
 A 2015 meta analysis suggests " For hospitalized adults with CAP, systemic corticosteroid therapy may reduce mortality by approximately 3%, need for mechanical ventilation by approximately 5%, and hospital stay by approximately 1 day" (PubMed).
 Another suggests "Corticosteroids treatment was associated with an decreased risk of adult respiratory distress syndrome (RR, 0.21; 95% CI, 0.080.59), and may reduce the lengths of hospital and intensive care unit stay, the duration of intravenous antibiotic treatment, and the time to clinical stability.
 Corticosteroid were not associated with increased rates of adverse events (PubMed)."
 For me giving steroids for CAP is an unnatural act and it is harder and harder to change as I age.

 Fine Risk Class III/IV CAP.